thugsatbay/CS-Algorithms_Sorting_Comparison/ReadMe.txt

 Q1,Q2,Q3,Q4 are graphs for the Question 1

 GurleenSinghDhodyAss2-2000063241.docx doc contains some additional info on how to run the code.
-It also contains answers to Q1)a,b